The Path Soundtrack, Jarboe / Kris Force, 2009

 Particularly the former story aspect makes The Path a fascinating addition to the world of games, given how depressingly rare nuanced depictions of sexuality are in video games.
 In the game, the player takes charge of six girls of various ages and leads them to their grandmother’s cottage.
 If you stay on the path though, the game will tell you at the end that you’ve failed.
 Players can only unlock The Path’s mysteries by walking off into the woods, where the wolves lurk.

 A game with such a cerebral set up required music that was equally out of the ordinary.
 That the developer managed to get American singer-songwriter Jarboe (of legendary avant-garde rock band The Swans) to pen the The Path soundtrack was quite a coup.
 Jarboe would collaborate with Kris Force, head of San Francisco music ensemble Amber Asylum.
 Not only had both artists previously collaborated on Swans albums, but Kris also brought her game industry experience to this project.
+A quick disclaimer: while Jarboe is credited with The Path‘s music and Kris Force with the game’s sound, the Bandcamp album release credits both artists.
+Given how much The Path blurs the line between music and sound design, for the purpose of this review both artists will be regarded as the creators of the soundtrack.

 If both artists’ pedigree sets high expectations, the The Path soundtrack easily fulfils them.
 In fact, the score turns out to be one of game music’s most unique – and challenging – creations.
 Often closer to sound design than “music” in the traditional sense, The Path conjures a potent atmosphere of suffocating dread and nightmarish visions that few other game scores can match.
 But don’t make the mistake of assuming The Path is a straightforward horror score that simply wants to frighten you.